vitay/deeprl/document.md

     Q_{\theta, \alpha, \beta}(s, a) = V_{\theta, \beta}(s) + (A_{\theta, \alpha}(s, a) - \max_a A_{\theta, \alpha}(s, a))
 $$

-By doing this, the advantages are still free, but the state value will have to take the correct valu. @Wang2016 found that it is actually better to replace the $\max$ operator by the mean of the advantages.
+By doing this, the advantages are still free, but the state value will have to take the correct value. @Wang2016 found that it is actually better to replace the $\max$ operator by the mean of the advantages.
 In this case, the advantages only need to change as fast as their mean, instead of having to compensate quickly for any change in the greedy action as the policy improves:

 $$
     Q_{\theta, \alpha, \beta}(s, a) = V_{\theta, \beta}(s) + (A_{\theta, \alpha}(s, a) - \frac{1}{|\mathcal{A}|} \sum_a A_{\theta, \alpha}(s, a))